 In this study we look at dwellings (tents, one room and more than one room houses), food preparation and customs at mealtime, the sacredness of hospitality (illustrated in Abraham and others), clothing (important to the story of David and Bathsheba, and the disciples while fishing), crops, vineyards and orchards, property rights and animals, marriage and divorce and much more.
 27 chapters of information to help your study of the Bible become more profitable and enlightening.

 This book will go a long way toward helping you understand the Bible the way the people to whom it was written understood it.

 Ken Williams Ministries

-Click here to return to the website Home Page.
+Click here to return to Pharmacy schools online texas Home Page.

 Click here to return to this website's Levitra rezeptfrei in deutschland kaufen.